lineality/definition_behavior_studies/README.md

 In the case of biochemistry there should be no doubt or disagreement about the existence and role of membranes: biological cells usually cannot survive, exist, function, be-maintained, etc., without some functional system of membranes.

 However, this same role, functionality, and concept of membranes has (as of 2026) yet to be applied to definitions and systems more broadly.
 That a bio-chemical 'system collapse' of a cell will happen in the absence of membrane-functionality and features is not seriously in question.
+To make the analogy more explicit, we can look at the integrity, dissolution, and maintainability (and behavior such as sheltering in refugia such as geographical isolation/insulation) of various scales of project-management and 'governance' from individual-person projects, to small group projects, to medium and large scale institutional projects, include private sector, public sector, academic, and other contexts.
+Relying on a fortuitous incidental absence of local signal-environment disruption and not formally recognizing or studying the signal and definition-state environment in terms of system-collapse do not represent long term architectural strategy.

 The system-collapse of definitions and systems in the absence of membrane-functionality occurs very much in the same way that a cell can very rarely continue to function for long in an openly-reactive environment without membranes.
 Signals, communications, coordinated decisions, alignment, perception, orientation, learning, and project management, are conspicuous examples of rapid default system-collapse, where not only does the coordinated-decision and project-state collapse but the capacity to perceive the collapse-event (and pattern of collapse events in time) collapses, resulting in an endless return to a default oblivion of repeating the same ignorant failures indefinately.

 The argument here, aside from the perhaps insurmountable challenge of teaching basic concepts of self-preservation to violent hominids, is a 'we can' statement: We can value, study, engineer, cultivate, and maintain system-and-definition sustainability-features that may be described or analogized as 'System Membranes.'

+We can manage nihilist-disinformation and value vs. junkfood distinctions:
+- We can recognize the pejorative existence of nihilist-disinformation, related attacks, and behavioral tendencies towards such violence.
+- We can reject and defend against nihilist-disinformation.
+- We can make value-function-meaning or 'healthfood vs. junkfood' distinctions, including learning how to make such distinctions and recognitions.
+- We can deliberately select for (literal and proverial) health-food with maintainability.
+- We can deliberately reject, de-incentivize, and guard against junk-food options.

 We Can Use "Low-Bar Enlightenment":